gajus/eslint-plugin-jsdoc/README.md

   - `ancestorsOnly` - Only check node ancestors to check if node is exported
   - `exports` - ESM exports are checked for JSDoc comments (Defaults to `true`)
   - `modules` - CommonJS exports are checked for JSDoc comments  (Defaults to `true`)
-  - `browserEnv` - Populates window variable
+  - `browserEnv` - Window global exports are checked for JSDoc comments

 - `require` - An object with the following optional boolean keys which all default to `false` except as noted: